 - Starts conversations

 An effective blogging strategy includes intentional planning and scheduling of content that people are searching for.

 Is it easy?

-If you’re a small business owner writing your own blog posts, you can expect to spend from 8-20+ hours creating long-form content that rocks and sets your content apart.
+If you’re a small business owner writing your own blog posts, you can expect to spend from 8-20+ hours creating long-form content that sets your content apart.

 That oftentimes translates to weekend and evening writing just so you can get it done.